 Elizabeth Hammond Elizabeth Hammond

-North Smithfield Town Council Meeting - February 17, 2026
+North Smithfield Town Council - February 17, 2026

 "The Council, sitting as the Board of Licensing, reviewed the application for the transfer of Liquor, Victualing, and Entertainment Licenses from Ichiraku Ramen and Fusion to Kung Fu Kitchen Inc. Following this, the session turned to Old Business, specifically the consideration of evidence regarding the possible revocation of the Junk Yard License for HT Auto LLC, located at 955 Iron Mine Hill Road.
 The Council also conducted a public hearing for the first reading of updated Zoning Regulations presented by Mr. Carruolo, marking a significant step in the town's administrative modernization."